kieran-hollins/bookbot/README.md

 # bookbot

-Bookbot is a project which will be used to get scan statistics about books.
+Bookbot is a project which can generate statistics about books.

+Created while following boot.dev course.